Reiningecho90/S.A.N.E.-AI/README.md

 - Setting up a possible implementation strategy for the weather API
 - .gitattributes did not work, and thus was removed to declutter
 - Starting to work on the weather API and putting the NN off into the future
+- Added README to the code of conduct branch, closing issue (4/27/2021)

 Notes: